rhealgae/lab-manual/README.md

-This is the bookdown content for the MAVX Lab style guide.
+This is the bookdown content for the MAVRX Lab style guide.

 It is a work in progress.